ODreyBren/Chapter-4---Exploring-the-Causes-of-New-Selectorates-in-Political-Party-Leadership-Races/README.md

 ## Visualizing the variables

-The `ggplot2` outputs are stored in the repository as PDFs
+The `ggplot2` outputs are stored in the repository as PDFs (see above files)

 ```
 # Define custom colors for each party family